-Jacqualine Haller is the founder and director of Jaya Yoga Centre in Toronto (North York), and has been teaching Meditation for many years.
-She is also the Manager for a large corporation, a company she has worked for, for over 20 years.
-Like everyone else, life is busy and sometimes can be interesting to sort out.
+Jacqualine Haller is the founder and director of Jaya Yoga Centre in Toronto (North York), The Jaya Meditation sequence and The AUM Project.
+She has been teaching Meditation for over 9 years.
+She left her Leadership role in Corporate Canada after 21 years, when she decided to pursue a more calm way of living.
+Similar to everyone else, life was busy and at times – interesting to sort out, to say the least.
 Everything she have produced in life so far, is born out of this place.
-Yogic approaches to leadership is needed now more then ever!
+Yogic approaches to leadership are needed now more then ever!

 She spent years trying various Meditation techniques that ranged from Angel Meditations to OSHO, attending a variety of Meditation retreats and diving into personal practice whole heartedly, to simply find a way to ease her own individual struggles.